If you want to change up either concept a bit, as some people wanted, then feel free. Interpret these concepts to your liking.

 - I would strongly encourage you to go and look at other games and see how they make their assets as well as get concept art to give it your own feel, but it must stay very close to the concept, if not super close.

-Well that's about it.
+Well, that's about it.
 If you think that any rules should be changed, or there should be new additions to the rules, please let me know.
 As always, please feel free to provide feedback / suggestions in this thread or by messaging me directly.

 All that matters is that you learn while being able to effectively critique others, as well as accept critiques on your own work.
 Remember to have fun.
 Cheers!